 Table 1: Hardness of the knife mesh and the blade

-• Structural requirement:Electric shaver shall be equipped with a protective cover or similar protective structure to protect the knife net.
+• Structural Requirements: Electric shavers shall be equipped with a protective cover or similar protective structures in order to safeguard the foil.

-• Unless otherwise specified, the test shall be conducted under general indoor ambient conditions of (20 ± 5) ℃.
+• Unless otherwise specified, the test shall be conducted under indoor ambient conditions of (20 ± 5) ℃.

-• The rated current of the DC voltage stabilizing power supply for the test shall not be less than 1 A, and the voltage stabilization accuracy shall not be less than 2%.
+• The rated current of the DC voltage stabilizing power supply for the test shall not be less than 1A, and the voltage regulation accuracy shall not be less than 2%.

-• Safety tests shall be conducted according to the method specified in GB 4706.1 and GB 4706.9.
+• Safety tests shall be conducted per GB 4706.1 and GB 4706.9.

 • The performance test should commence by initiating the electric shaver three times, adhering strictly to the voltage specifications outlined in the preceding chapter.
 Each start should occur only after the motor has fully halted.